Youth Court

 Youth Court Proceedings

 The young person must be accompanied by a parent or guardian at the Youth Court, together with their legal representation.
-The local youth offending team will also be present on the day.
+The local Youth Justice Service will also be present on the day.

-The offence will be read out and the youth then gives his or her plea of guilty or not guilty, after which all evidence is heard.
+The offence will be read out and the youth will then give their plea of guilty or not guilty.
+After this, all the evidence from both sides is heard.

 Sentencing

-If found guilty or you have admitted guilt, then a sentence will be given which could be community service or a possible custodial sentence.
-To determine this a Pre-Sentence Report compiled by the youth offending team is considered.
+If found guilty or if guilty has been admitted, then a sentence will be imposed.
+There are a wide range of sentences available to children and young people, including community service or a possible custodial sentence.
+To determine this, a Pre-Sentence Report compiled by the Youth Justice Service will be considered by the Court.

-Your sentence will be given on the day if this report is available and no further input is required, alternatively you may need to return to Youth Court at a later time to be given your sentence.
-Meantime you will be on remand and either kept in custody or permitted to return home on bail.
+The sentence imposed will be given on the day if this report is available and no further input is required.
+Alternatively, the youth may need to return to Youth Court at a later time to be sentenced.
+Meantime, they will be on remand and either kept in custody or permitted to return home on bail.

 Decision-Making Factors

-The sentence you are given can depend on multiple factors, including:
+The sentence given can depend on multiple factors, including:

 • Seriousness of the offence